 Afternoon Tea in Toronto As We Explored Close to Home

 The second afternoon tea experience was at the Ocean Club in Nassau Bahamas.
-The Ocean Club is the resort where the James Bond Casino Royale movie was set and the private villas on the grounds are still often vacation spots for the jet set.
-We had a champagne afternoon tea at the Ocean Club with probably the best scones I have ever had.
-Unfortunately the Ocean Club is no longer serving afternoon tea.
+The Ocean Club was the resort where the James Bond Casino Royale movie was set.
+The private villas on the grounds were still often vacation spots for the jet set.
+We had a champagne afternoon tea at the Ocean Club.
+We ate probably the best scones I have ever had.
+Unfortunately the Ocean Club no longer served afternoon tea.

 History of Afternoon Tea